technicalpickles/jeweler/README.markdown

 ## Gem

-Jeweler gives you tasks for building and installing your gem:
+Jeweler gives you tasks for building and installing your gem.

+    rake install

+To build the gem (which will end up in `pkg`), run:

     rake build

+To install the gem (and build if necessary), ie using gem install, run:

     rake install

+Note, this does not use `sudo` to install it, so if your ruby setup needs that, you should prefix it with sudo:

+    sudo rake install

 ## Versioning